How to process assets

 Processors are one of the most powerful features of Lume.
 You can learn more in the processors documentation.

-As you can see, loading and processing files in Lume requires more work and understanding of how Lume works under the hood than copying them.
-Fortunately, Lume has a powerful plugin system that hides all this complexity and makes these tasks easier.
+As you can see, adding and processing files is really easy in Lume.
+And if that were not enough, Lume has a powerful plugin system that makes these tasks easier.
 Let's see them in the next step!